 Later however, when my party girl days were more or less behind me and my career and family life took over.
 I started to routinely drink a couple glasses of wine a night to decompress from my day juggling work and kids.
 This smaller but regular evening drink felt necessary at the time.
 However, each morning, when I had to get up for work or see to the kids, I regretting my decision to drink.

 At that time, my life just felt hard.
 I had no enthusiasm and was starting to shirk my responsibilities at work and home.
 After a hard day I would use alcohol to chill out.
 It was my coping mechanism.
 Although it was my drinking that caused the days to feel hard in the first place.
 It was a vicious circle that only seemed to be escalating.

-You see, it isn’t about how much you drink but rather how your drinking makes you feel.
+You see, the question isn’t, Am I drinking too much? because it isn’t about how much you drink but rather how it makes you feel.
 If your drinking doesn’t feel right anymore, it is definitely time to start questioning it.

 But How Much Is Too Much?